SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Background

 where $\mathbf{y}$ is the undersampled $k$-space data and $\mathbf{x}$ is the desired MR image.

 Using a similar approach, Song et al. utilized the score-based diffusion model to solve the inverse problems in both MRI and CT\cite{song2022solving}.
-But they just tested on single-coil data.
-For multi-coil scenarios, Chung et al.\cite{chung2022score} proposed two approaches: one to integrate the CSMs in the encoding matrix $\mathbf{A}$.
-The other was to reconstruct coil images individually and combine the reconstructed images via the sum of squares method.
+However, they tested only on single-coil data.
+For multi-coil scenarios, Chung et al.\cite{chung2022score} proposed two approaches: one integrates the CSMs into the encoding matrix $\mathbf{A}$, while the other individually reconstructs coil images and then combines them using the sum-of-squares (SOS) method.